Become a Master of Time Management in 5 Simple Ways

 This is sure to expose many inefficiencies you can address later as you strive to improve your time management.

 2. Set Specific Time Limits for Major Tasks

-These are the folks who stop by your office, sit down and proceed to waste half of your day with mindless talking.
+These are the folks who stop by your office, sit down, and waste half of your day with mindless talking.

 If you want to be taken seriously, you have to be a serious person.

-Your objective should be to maximize these times and minimize all the others that are less productive.
+Your aim should be to maximize these times and minimize all the less productive ones.

 4. Don’t Freak Out When You Go Off Schedule

 Whether you like it or not, you can’t control everything else that is happening in the world.